Sakura-sx/sakufcator/README.md

 I also do not really think security through obscurity is that good anyways.

 # Features
-- Removes comments
+- Minimifies the code before obfuscation
 - Strings and integers obfuscation
 - Variable flattening
-- Gzip for compression
+- Gzip, bz2, lzma for compression
 - Obfuscates to a one-liner

 # Installation